centreon/centreon-engine/doc/user/configuration/basics/object_definitions.rst

 stalking_options             This directive determines which host states "stalking" is enabled for.
 Valid options are a combination of one or more of
                              the following: o = stalk on UP states, d = stalk on DOWN states, and u = stalk on UNREACHABLE states.
-More information on state stalking can be found :ref:`here <state_stalking>`. notes                        This directive is used to define an optional string of notes pertaining to the host. notes_url                    This variable is used to define an optional URL that can be used to provide more information about the host.
-Any valid
+More information on state stalking can be found :ref:`here <state_stalking>`.
-URL can be used.
-This can be very useful if you want to make detailed information on the host, emergency contact methods, etc. available to other
-                             support staff.
-action_url                   This directive is used to define an optional URL that can be used to provide more actions to be performed on the host.
-                             Any valid URL can be used.
-icon_image                   This variable is used to define the name of a GIF, PNG, or JPG image that should be associated with this host.
-The image
-                             will look best if it is 40x40 pixels in size.
-Images for hosts are assumed to be in the ``logos/`` subdirectory in your
-                             HTML images directory (i.e. ``/usr/local/centengine/share/images/logos``).
-icon_image_alt               This variable is used to define an optional string that is used in the ALT tag of the image specified by the <icon_image>
-                             argument.
-vrml_image                   This variable is used to define the name of a GIF, PNG, or JPG image that should be associated with this host.
-This image
-                             will be used as the texture map for the specified host.
-Unlike the image you use for the <icon_image> variable, this one should probably not have any transparency.
-If it does, the host object will look a bit wierd.
-Images for hosts are assumed to be in the ``logos/`` subdirectory in your HTML images directory (i.e.
-                             ``/usr/local/centengine/share/images/logos``).
-statusmap_image              This variable is used to define the name of an image that should be associated with this host.
-You can specify a JPEG,
-                             PNG, and GIF image if you want, although I would strongly suggest using a GD2 format image, as other image formats will result in a lot of wasted CPU time when the statusmap image is generated.
-GD2 images can be created from PNG images by using the pngtogd2 utility supplied with Thomas Boutell's `gd library <http://www.boutell.com/gd/>`_.
-The GD2 images should be created in uncompressed format in order to minimize CPU load.
-Images for hosts are assumed to be in the
-                             ``logos/`` subdirectory in your HTML images directory (i.e. ``/usr/local/centengine/share/images/logos``).
-2d_coords                    This variable is used to define coordinates to use when drawing the host.
-Coordinates should be given in positive
-                             integers, as they correspond to physical pixels in the generated image.
-The origin for drawing (0,0) is in the upper left hand corner of the image and extends in the positive x direction (to the right) along the top of the image and in the positive y direction (down) along the left hand side of the image.
-For reference, the size of the icons drawn is usually about 40x40 pixels (text takes a little extra space).
-The coordinates you specify here are for the upper left hand corner of the host icon that is drawn.
-Note: Don't worry about what the maximum x and y coordinates that you can use are.
-3d_coords                    This variable is used to define coordinates to use when drawing the host.
-Coordinates can be positive or negative real
-                             numbers.
-The origin for drawing is (0.0,0.0,0.0).
-For reference, the size of the host cubes drawn is 0.5 units on each side (text takes a little more space).
-The coordinates you specify here are used as the center of the host cube.
 ============================ =========================================================================================================================

 .. _obj_def_hostgroup: